 Tip #9: Treat your creative output as a business.

-It also helps to give bookstores a free copy to review.
+It also helps to give bookstores a free copy to review (consider it part of your marketing budget).
 If the bookseller likes it, they might take it on consignment, or order copies outright.
 So…

 Tip #10: Give booksellers a review copy.